Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         the track handler box is a null media header box [=nmhd=].
-     2. The metadata track applies to the media streams ingested to a [=Publishing point=] entry at the media processing entity or origin server
+     2. The metadata track applies to the media streams ingested to a [=Publishing point=] entry at the media processing entity or origin server.
      3. The URIMetaSampleEntry entry SHALL contain, in a URIbox, the URI following the URI syntax in [[!RFC3986]] defining the form  of the metadata (see the ISO Base media file format specification [[!ISOBMFF]]).
      4. The URIMetaSampleEntry
-          SHOULD contain the urn urn:mpeg:dash:event:2012
+          SHOULD contain the URN "urn:mpeg:dash:event:2012"
-          or an equivalent urn to signal the presence of dash event message boxes
+          or an equivalent urn to signal the presence of dash event message boxes.
      5. The timescale of the metadata (e.g. EventMessageBoxes) SHOULD match the value specified in the media header box "mdhd" of the metadata track.
-     6. The [=Event Received Time=] MAY be signalled by the "tfdt" box of the track fragment as the basemediadecode time, this is the time when the metadata will be first received when it is played out as inband event.
+     6. The [=Event Received Time=] MAY be signalled by the "tfdt" box of the track fragment as the basemediadecode time.
+This is the time when the metadata will be first received when it is played out as in-band event.
      6. The [=Event Presentation Time=] MUST be signalled as presentation time of the metadata sample.
      7. The timed metadata track SHALL not contain gaps.